Slamannan F.C.: History

 The club had more problems with its ground later in the season, in the Stirlingshire Cup quarter-final with East Stirlingshire.
 The first attempt at the tie saw the referee declare the pitch unplayable, and the clubs played out a 2–2 draw as a friendly instead.
 The following week, on the morning of the rescheduled game, Slamannan telegraphed East Stirlingshire and the referee to say the ground was in a worse condition, but East Stirlingshire and the referee attended regardless, and the referee declared the pitch playable.
 As Slamannan had not turned up, E.S. claimed the tie, but, 40 minutes after the scheduled kick-off time, a Slamannan XI was assembled and went 5–1 up with ten minutes to go, when the referee called the tie off for bad light.
 The Stirlingshire FA ordered the tie to be played off again at Barnsmuir, E.S. this time winning the tie 4–3.

 Slamannan did at least have the minor consolation of winning the Cowans' Cup, a four-team tournament presented by a furniture company to clubs in the Slamannan district.
-Slamannan retained the trophy the following season but scratched to Slamannan Rovers in the tournament's final final.
+Slamannan retained the trophy the following season but scratched to Slamannan Rovers in the tournament's final.

 From 1891 to 1892, the Scottish Football Association introduced preliminary rounds, and the club never reached the first round proper again.
 In the 1891–92 Stirlingshire Cup, the club lost in the first round to Slamannan Rovers, and the club stopped entering the competition.